dgrobani/py3-canvaslms-api/README.md

 Also includes functions that simplify performing SIS imports and exports, querying databases, and working with CSV and XSLX files.

-NOTE: The scripts containing the API wrapper functions are in the "core" directory.
+The "core" directory contains the scripts that the API wrapper functions are in, as well as config.json, which you'll need to edit to match your environment.
+(You might also need to edit config.py).

 All other directories contain scripts using the core functions to accomplish tasks.